sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 *To edit module HTML:*

 1. Select the module in the design editor and click the **&lt; &gt;** icon.

-   A modal opens where you can edit the module’s HTML.
+A window opens where you can edit the module’s HTML.

 1. When you are finished editing the HTML, click **Update**.

+{% info %}
 If you make any structural code changes, you need to convert the module to a code module.
+{% endinfo %}If you make any structural code changes, you need to convert the module to a code module.

 {% anchor h3 %}
 Using Custom HTML